dcgs-bfr/dcgs-bfr.github.io/_posts/2017-06-26-Lesson-44---A-New-Look.md

 ---
-title: Lesson 44 - A New Look
+title: IT Lesson 44 - A New Look
 layout: post
 author: brendan.frank
 permalink: /lesson-44---a-new-look/